 People undergoing detox treatment with the help of methadone must go to a methadone clinic, doctor’s office, or opioid treatment center to receive each dose.
 Those who receive methadone as a treatment for pain may receive smaller prescription doses that they can take home.
 However, this access to methadone, as well as illicit use of methadone, can lead to addiction to the drug.

-- Nausea or vomiting
+- Nausea or vomiting.

-- Restlessness or anxiety
+- Restlessness or anxiety.

-- Contracted pupils
+- Contracted pupils.

-- Reduced breathing
+- Reduced breathing.

-- Coma or death
+- Coma or death.

 Suboxone is a brand name prescription treatment, similar to methadone, used to help those struggling with addiction to opioid drugs detox in a way that reduces the risk of relapse.
 The medication is a combination of buprenorphine, a partial opioid agonist approved for use in maintenance therapy by the FDA in 2002, and naloxone, a medication that binds harmlessly to the opioid receptors in the brain, blocking any other chemicals that attempt to bind to those receptors.
-Suboxone is about 80 percent buprenorphine and 20 percent naloxone.
-It is considered a Schedule III drug by the DEA.

-How Suboxone Works
+How Does Suboxone Work?

-How Is Suboxone Abused?
+Is Suboxone Misused?

-Because Suboxone contains buprenorphine, some individuals have found ways to abuse the medication to get high and bypass the naloxone component.
+Because Suboxone contains buprenorphine, some individuals have found ways to misuse the medication to get high and bypass the naloxone component.
 One of these methods, according to a report in The New York Times, involves taking Suboxone with benzodiazepines to enhance the depressant qualities on the central nervous system (CNS).
 The article blames insufficient physician training, as doctors may not be used to closely monitoring their patients’ prescriptions.
 Some physicians have also been accused of prescribing buprenorphine and Suboxone in order to make money, allowing fake prescriptions and an illicit market for the drug to grow.
 Just like with methadone, people who have no tolerance to opioids can get high off buprenorphine or Suboxone without taking other drugs at the same time.

 Another New York Times article highlights the potential dangers of abusing Suboxone and buprenorphine when the body has no tolerance to opioids.
 Especially when mixed with alcohol or other substances, large doses of Suboxone can lead to overdose the same way that heroin, oxycodone, or morphine can – by depressing breathing until it eventually stops altogether.